Cheryl D. Miller: Design

-In 1984, Miller moved to New York City with her husband, and until 2000, ran her own design studio, Cheryl D. Miller Design Inc. Some of the clients included BET, Chase, Time Inc., and American Express.
+In 1984, Miller moved to New York City with her husband and, until 2000, ran her own design studio, Cheryl D. Miller Design Inc. Some of the clients included BET, Chase, Time Inc., and American Express.
 Her personal work was acquired by Stanford University Libraries.
 She is further collected at The Poster House, New York, and The Design Museum, The Hague.
-In 1992, Miller was commissioned by NASA to create the poster for Dr. Mae Jeminson.
-America's first African-American woman astronaut.
+In 1992, Miller was commissioned by NASA to create the poster for Dr. Mae Jeminson, America's first African-American woman astronaut.

 Available on YouTube, Miller reflects on her long career as a designer.
 She showcases pieces from her portfolio that are now part of Stanford University's Special Collections and Archives.

 On April 3, 2021, Miller was an expert guest on the Design Dedux podcast, where she spoke about gender and race equality in graphic design.

 Miller hosted the "AIGA 2024 MARGINS" conference, featuring speakers from various industry leaders in the field of higher education.

 As of 2025, Miller's contribution to the design industry, specifically her work toward mobilizing for racial equality, has been featured in Meggs' The History of Graphic Design (7th ed.).

-She is further noted as a pioneering graphic designer, educator, and advocate for diversity in the design industry by the Graphic Artists Guild.
-As such, the upcoming 17th edition of the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines, "scheduled for release in Fall 2025, will be dedicated to Dr. Miller, celebrating her remarkable contributions to our field."
+She is further noted as a educator and advocate for diversity in the design industry by the Graphic Artists Guild.
+The 17th edition of the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines was released in Fall 2025 and was dedicated to Dr. Miller.